A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Results

 In figure \ref{fig:Jan_PDF}, the PDFs for $\hat{w}$, $\hat{\theta}$, and $F_w$ -- which are denoted by $P_w$, $P_{\theta}$, and $P_F$, respectively -- are shown for the month of January on semi-log plots.

 It is apparent from figure \ref{fig:Jan_PDF}(a) that the velocity fluctuations are described well by the Langevin equation (top row of equation \ref{eqn:matrix} with $\Lambda_1 = 0$).
-This implies that the assumption $\Lambda_1 \ll 1$ is observationally consistent.
+This implies that the assumption $\Lambda_1 \ll 1$, or in other words that the temperature is a passive scalar, is observationally consistent.
 Qualitatively similar behaviour is observed for the other months as well (e.g., figures \ref{fig:Aug_PDF} and \ref{fig:Jul_PDF}), thus indicating that $\Lambda_1 \ll 1$ is valid for the whole dataset.
-Although the PDF from observations is not exactly a Gaussian (its skewness and kurtosis are $\approx -0.02$ and $3.32$, respectively versus $0$ and $3$ expected for a Gaussian), it is still described well by the model curve which is a Gaussian.
+Although the PDF for $\hat{w}$ from observations is not exactly a Gaussian (its skewness and kurtosis are $\approx -0.02$ and $3.32$, respectively versus $0$ and $3$ expected for a Gaussian), it is still described well by the model curve which is a Gaussian.
 The near Gaussian behaviour of the velocity fluctuations is often observed in homogeneous turbulent flows \citep{batchelor1953, townsend1980}, and it is interesting that we here have similar behaviour in the under ice boundary layer which likely experiences shear and buoyancy forces.
-These results also have the important implication that to leading order the temperature field can be considered to be a passive scalar.

 In contrast to the velocity fluctuations, there is a marked departure from Gaussianity in the temperature fluctuations.
 The temperature PDF from the model is approximately Gaussian, but the PDF from observations is not.
 This is seen in figure \ref{fig:Jan_PDF}(b), where there is a clear difference between the tails of the PDFs from the model and observation.
 However, the model still overall describes the observations satisfactorily well.
 Note that the discrete quantization of probability values seen in the tails of the observed distributions is indicative of finite sample size effects, with only one, two, three etc occurrences in each bin for each quantized probability level.
 Thus the observed values in the tails carry greater uncertainty as an estimator of the true probability distribution.